 Phoenix is a somewhat small town located in the state of Maryland.
-With a population of 11,040 people and two constituent neighborhoods, Phoenix is the 78th largest community in Maryland.
+With a population of 10,989 people and two constituent neighborhoods, Phoenix is the 78th largest community in Maryland.

 Also of interest is that Phoenix has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.14% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 11.11% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Phoenix in 2010 was $59,791, which is wealthy relative to Maryland and the nation.
-This equates to an annual income of $239,164 for a family of four.
+The per capita income in Phoenix in 2018 was $69,193, which is wealthy relative to Maryland and the nation.
+This equates to an annual income of $276,772 for a family of four.

 The people who call Phoenix home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Phoenix residents report their race to be White, followed by Asian.
-Important ancestries of people in Phoenix include Irish, English, Italian, and Polish.
+Important ancestries of people in Phoenix include German, Irish, English, Italian, and Polish.

 The most common language spoken in Phoenix is English.
 Other important languages spoken here include Polish and Spanish.